2 0 2 5 A A P C O N F E R E N C E

 MICHELLE LIU

 Michelle Liu works on various topics in philosophy of mind, philosophy of language, and aesthetics.
-In philosophy of mind, I am interested in the nature of consciousness and the intuition of dualism.
+In philosophy of language, she works on polysemy and language comprehension.
+In philosophy of mind, she is interested in the nature of consciousness and the intuition of dualism.

 research.monash.edu/en/persons/michelle-liu